Biden, top Dems strategize; Pelosi says deal 'very possible'

 He also said that what had been envisioned as a federally paid, months-long family leave program would be just four weeks.

+Biden said he likes the idea, but with Manchin and Sinema objecting, the proposal is “a reach.”

+Instead, Democrats, he said are looking at offering seniors an $800 voucher to access dental care as well as another program for hearing aids that Sinema may support.
+However, the vision care component, Biden said, has been harder to resolve and there is no consensus yet.

-Biden and his party are trying to shore up middle-class households, tackle climate change and stem the trend toward rising income inequality.
+Overall, Biden and his party are trying to shore up middle-class households, tackle climate change and have the most wealthy Americans and corporations pay what he calls their “fair share” for the nation.

 In the mix are at least $500 billion to battle climate change, $350 billion for child care subsidies and free prekindergarten, a one-year extension of the $300 monthly child tax credit put in place during the COVID-19 crisis, and money for health care provided through the Affordable Care Act and Medicare.

-The newly proposed tax provisions, though, are likely to sour progressives and even some moderate Democrats who have long campaigned on scrapping the Republican-backed 2017 tax cuts that many believe unduly reward the wealthy and cost the government untold sums in lost revenue at a time of gaping income inequality.
+The newly proposed tax provisions, though, have rankled Democrats who have long campaigned on scrapping the Republican-backed tax cuts that many believe unduly reward the wealthy and cost the government untold sums in lost revenue at a time of gaping income inequality.
 Many are furious that perhaps a lone senator could stymie that goal.

 Under existing law passed in 2017, the corporate tax rate is 21%.
 Democrats had proposed raising it to 26.5% for companies earning more than $5 million a year.
 The top individual income tax rate would go from 37% to 39.6% for those earning more than $400,000, or $450,000 for married couples.